-For family members, it can be painful to watch someone spiral deeper into addiction and wonder why they won’t just ask for help.
+Over our long career in the field of substance use, it has been observed that, for family members, it is emotionally painful to watch someone spiral deeper into addiction and wonder why they won’t just ask for help.

-Below are some of the reasons that can prevent a person from asking for help.
+Below are some reasons that can prevent a person from asking for help.

 People struggling with substance abuse often fear how others will react if they admit their problem.
 They worry about being labeled, judged, or treated differently by friends, family, or employers.
 This fear of rejection can make it difficult to ask for help.
 Many would rather continue using than face the perceived humiliation of being seen as “an addict.”